Hunters advised to take precautions against EEE virus

 HARRISBURG, Pa.
-(WHTM) — The Pennsylvania Game Commission is encouraging hunters to take precautions against mosquito bites and report to the agency any dead or strange-acting wild animals they believe to have been infected with EEE.
+(WHTM) — The Pennsylvania Game Commission is encouraging hunters to take precautions against mosquito bites and report to the agency any dead or strange-acting wild animals they believe to have been infected with eastern equine encephalitis.

-Eastern Equine Encephalitis has been documented in wildlife and livestock in Pennsylvania in recent weeks.
-It’s been found in two wild turkeys in Erie County, a wild deer in Luzerne County, captive pheasants in Monroe County and horses in Carbon County.
+EEE has been documented in wildlife and livestock in Pennsylvania in recent weeks.
+It’s been found in two wild turkeys in Erie County, a wild deer in Luzerne County, captive pheasants in Monroe County, and horses in Carbon County.

-No human cases have been reported in Pennsylvania, but the disease, which is similar to West Nile virus, can infect humans.
+No human cases have been reported in Pennsylvania, but the disease similar to West Nile virus can infect humans.

 While most people infected with the EEE virus show no signs of illness, a small percent of those infected can develop flu-like symptoms, and the virus can cause death.